-October boast a changes in season and with it fall favorite foods will make an appearance on the lunch menus.
-We partnered with an Tree's and Shrubs and More apple orchard in Bellvue to provide 15,000 apples to our schools for an our frist ever Apple Crunch day on October 13th.
+October boasts a change in season, and with it fall favorite foods will make an appearance on the lunch menus.
+We partnered with Trees, Shrubs & More Apple Orchard in Bellevue to provide 15,000 apples to our schools for our first ever Apple Crunch day on October 13th.

-Students across the Midwest Region states of North Dakota, South Dakota, Nebraska, Iowa, Missouri, Kansas and Oklahoma celebrated crunching into locally and regionally grown apples simolanioulsy at NOON on Thursday, October 13.
+Students across the Midwest Region states of North Dakota, South Dakota, Nebraska, Iowa, Missouri, Kansas and Oklahoma celebrated crunching into locally and regionally grown apples simultaneously at Noon on Thursday, October 13.

-The collective crunch initative encourages healthy eating and supports farm to school and other local food purchasing initiatives throughout the region.
-It’s was a fun way to connect food and nutrition to all kinds of classroom curricula – from science to art!
+The collective crunch initiative encourages healthy eating and supports farm to school and other local food purchasing initiatives throughout the region.
+It was a fun way to connect food and nutrition to all kinds of classroom curricula – from science to art!

 In addition to the event on October 13th we highlighted local foods on our lunch menu on October 25th.
 Local foods appearing on the menu were: